Travel Insurance USA

 Traffic laws in the USA, including speed and drink driving limits, vary state by state.
 Details can be found on each state’s Department of Motor Vehicles website.

-If you are planning on driving in the USA, the FCO website recommends checking weather conditions before driving as they can vary significantly from heavy snowfall in isolated mountainous areas to deserts where extra water is required.
+If you are planning on driving in the USA, the FCO website recommends checking weather conditions beforehand.
+Weather conditions can vary significantly from heavy snowfall in isolated mountainous areas to deserts where extra water is required.
 Even a few hours journey can take you from one distinct landscape type to a very different one.

 FCO travel advice

-The USA is a very large place, and while it’s mostly safe it is subject to natural disasters including tornadoes, wildfires and earthquakes, however it is the hurricane season which normally runs from June to November and affects coastal regions that travellers need to be most wary of.
+The USA is a very large place, and while it’s mostly safe it is subject to natural disasters including tornadoes, wildfires and earthquakes.
+However, it is the hurricane season which normally runs from June to November and affects coastal regions that travellers need to be most wary of.
 You can check the FCO website for advice and updates.

 - Credit and debit cards are widely accepted throughout the USA but bear in mind you will need to pay foreign currency charges (typically between 2.75% and 2.99%) and withdrawal fees.